autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-lidar-calibration/index.md

 We will be modifying these `mapping_based.launch.xml` and `mapping_based_sensor_kit.launch.xml` by using TIER IV's sample sensor kit aip_xx1.
 So,
-you should copy the contents of these two files from [aip_x1](https://github.com/tier4/CalibrationTools/tree/tier4/universe/sensor/extrinsic_calibration_manager/launch/aip_xx1) to your created files.
+you should copy the contents of these two files from [aip_xx1](https://github.com/tier4/CalibrationTools/tree/tier4/universe/sensor/extrinsic_calibration_manager/launch/aip_xx1) to your created files.

-Then we will continue with adding vehicle_id and sensor model names to the `mapping_based.launch.xml`.
+Then we will continue with adding vehicle_id and sensor model names to the `mapping_based.launch.xml`:
 (Optionally, values are not important.
 These parameters will be overridden by launch arguments)

 ```diff